VFrancescon/jetbot_ros2_slam/README.md

 ## I2C Usage
 Currently on hold.
 Library to be investigated.
+Found a [low level i2c library for c++](https://github.com/amaork/libi2c), yet to be implemented.
+Seem to be encountering some errors with installation.

 ## ROS2 Usage
 Currently on hold, plan is to repurpose code from https://github.com/rosterloh/jetbot_ros2